smallsaucepan/marching-squares/README.md

 const lines = isoLines(data, thresholds);
 ```

-This should yield you the data of two lines, which if displayed graphically would look something like this:
+This will yield the data of two lines, which if displayed graphically would look something like this:

 Next - iso bands.